HonkingGoose/git-gosling/docs/git_sandbox/create_your_first_github_repo.md

 ### Push your local repository to GitHub

-Now we told Git about our remote, and changed the branch name, we're ready to _push_ our work to GitHub.
+Now we've told Git about our remote, and changed the branch name, we're ready to _push_ our work to GitHub.

 Push your repository to GitHub with `git push --set-upstream origin main`.
 The `--set-upstream` part tells Git that we want to track the `origin/main` remote branch.